bynect/constraint-inference/README.md

 - [main](https://github.com/bynect/constraint-inference/tree/main) Original algorithm implementation with some additions (parser and repl)
 - [original](https://github.com/bynect/constraint-inference/tree/original) Original algorithm implementation with detailed comments
 - [clean](https://github.com/bynect/constraint-inference/tree/clean) A copy of the original branch without the comments
+- [parser](https://github.com/bynect/constraint-inference/tree/parser) A copy of the original branch with the addition of a parser and repl

 ## Grammar